• Skip to primary navigation

 Controlling Leafcutter Ants

 Because leafcutter ants depend on plants and the fungus that feeds on them for their nutrition, there are no ant baits that will work on the species.
-Instead, the best method of control is to treat nests directly and also spray your home with a pesticide spray.
+Instead of ant baits, the best method of control is to treat nests directly and also spray your home with a pesticide spray.

 Recommended Product: Conquer